Best 5 Full Body Exercises for Beginners to Get Started

 - Rest: 45 seconds between sets

-- Modification: For a harder version, perform jump squats.
+- Modification: Use a chair for support or perform half squats.

 - Sets: 3 sets